corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 ### Interpolative nearest neighbors prediction

 Landmark points may also be used to trade accuracy for memory in neighborhood-based prediction modeling.
 Consider the following approach: A modeling process involves predictor data $X \in \R^{n \times p}$ and response data $y \in \R^{n \times 1}$, partitioned into training and testing sets $X_0,X_1$ and $y_0,y_1$ according to a partition $I_0 \sqcup I_1 = \{1,\ldots,n\}$ of the index set.
 Given $x \in X_1$, a nearest neighbors model computes the prediction $p(x) = \frac{1}{k}\sum_{q(x,x_i) \leq k}{y_i}$ by averaging the responses for the $k^\text{th}$ nearest neighbors of $x$ in $X_0$.
 By selecting a landmark set $L \subset X_0$, a researcher can reduce the computational cost of the model as follows: For each $\ell \in L$, calculate $p(\ell)$ as above.
 Then, for each $x \in X_1$, calculate $p_L(x) = \sum_{\ell \in L}{w(d(x,\ell)) p(\ell)} / \sum_{\ell \in L}{w(d(x,\ell))}$, where $w : \R_{\geq 0} \to \R_{\geq 0}$ is a weighting function (for example, $w(d)=d^{-1}$).
 The nearest neighbor predictions for $L$ thus serve as proxies for the responses associated with $X_0$.
+We refer to these as interpolative nearest neighbors (INN) models.

 We took this approach to the prediction of in-hospital mortality for patients with records in each critical care unit of MIMIC-III.
 We then implemented the following procedure: